petk/php-build-system/docs/configuration.md

   * `EXT_ODBC_VERSION`

     Force support for the passed ODBC version.
 A hex number is expected.
 Set it to empty value to prevent an explicit ODBCVER to be defined.
-By default it is set to the highest supported ODBC version by PHP.
+By default, it is set to the highest supported ODBC version by PHP.

 * `EXT_PDO_MYSQL=OFF|ON`